-[Comment to Tampering: For example, this Article would prohibit altering identification numbers on a Doping Control form during Testing, breaking the B bottle at the time of "B" Sample analysis, altering a Sample by the addition of a foreign substance, or intimidating or attempting to intimidate a potential witness or a witness who has provided testimony or information in the Doping Control process.
+Tampering: For this Article would prohibit altering [Comment to example. identification prohibital teringidentification numbers on a Doping Control form during Testing, breaking the B bottle at the time of "B" Sample analysis, altering a Sample by the addition of a foreign substance, or intimidating or attempting to intimidate a potential witness or a witness who has provided testimony or information in the Doping Control process.
 Tampering includes misconduct which occurs during the Results Management and hearing process.
 See Article 10.9.3.3.
 However, actions taken as part of a Person's legitimate defense to an anti-doping rule violation charge shall not be considered Tampering.
 Offensive conduct towards a Doping Control official or other Person involved in Doping Control which does not otherwise constitute Tampering shall be addressed in the disciplinary rules of sport organizations.]